Otto Warmbier's death is a "mystery to us as well," North Korea says

 U.S. officials have not been able to provide a cause of death for Warmbier, in part because his family objected to an autopsy being performed.

-President Donald Trump has also suggested that the Obama administration did not do enough to secure Warmbier's release.
+President Donald Trump has also suggested that the Obama administration did not do enough to ensure Warmbier's freedom.

 But a former Obama administration official told NBC News last week that there was "no higher priority than securing the release of Americans detained overseas" and that the U.S. "worked through every avenue available to us — including through the Swedish, our protecting power, and our representatives in New York — to secure the release of Mr. Warmbier."